Congratulations to all the entrepreneurs who presented!!

 Capital Region InnovateHER 2017: Innovating for Women Business Challenge

-The InnovateHER Challenge is a national prize competition aimed at spotlighting products and services that impact and empower the lives of women and their families.
-The Community Loan Fund of the Capital Region and the Albany Center for Economic Success are hosting the SBA’s Capital Region InnovateHER 2017 Challenge.
+The Community Loan Fund/ACES was chosen as the Capital Region sponsor for the SBA InnovateHER Challenge, a national prize competition aimed at spotlighting products and services that impact and empower the lives of women and their families.
+The Challenge was sponsored locally by KeyBank, enabling the winner to represent the Capital Region in DC, should they make it through the semi-finals.

 For a complete description of the Challenge, please click SBA Challenge Rules.

 For more information about the SBA Innovate Challenge, please click here.
 For more information about the Capital Region Challenge, please contact Destiny Watkins at (518) 436-8586 x802 or email Destiny Watkins.